 Parlan nodded, smiling in a friendly way.

-Smallpig knelt on the deck to release one of Parlan’s hands.
+Smallpig knelt on the deck and released his hand.
 The knots were tight, the rope sodden and uncooperative, and he struggled to undo them.
 Finally:

 “There, try that.”
-Smallpig grinned up at Parlan, but Parlan had no grin for him.
-Smallpig’s kindly smile froze; he lunged at Parlan’s hand to retie it, but the hand brushed past him, clenching into a fist that smashed into the point of Smallpig’s chin with the crunch of a hammer breaking stones into gravel.
-The blow forced Smallpig’s head back, there was a snap, and he fell to the deck, his head twisted on his body like a poorly made statue.
+Smallpig grinned up at the boy, but found instead a blank-faced man.
+Smallpig’s kindly smile froze; he lunged at Parlan’s hand to retie it, but the hand brushed past him, clenching into a blacksmith’s fist that smashed into the point of Smallpig’s chin with the crunch of a hammer breaking stones into gravel.
+The blow forced Smallpig’s head back, there was a snap, and Smallpig fell to the deck, his head twisted like a poorly made statue.

 Parlan scrabbled with his foot at Smallpig, trying to hook him and his dagger closer, but he had no time.
 Bigpig, alerted by the awful snap of his brother’s neck, let go the rudder and yanked at the sword in his belt.
-The boat seized its freedom and yawed along the wave crests, the loosened leather sail cracking in the wind with a snap that echoed Smallpig’s death.
+The boat, seizing its freedom, yawed along the wave crests, the loosened leather sail cracking in the wind with a snap that echoed Smallpig’s death.

-The water fell away and the boat righted.
-Both men gasped for air as the boat, calm for the moment, rested atop a wave.
+The water fell away and they righted, gasping for air together as the boat, calm for the moment, rested atop a wave.
 Time enough for Bigpig to raise his sword.
 Parlan, captured by the rail, lashed again with his feet, but Bigpig, his lips drawn back in a dead man’s grin, eyes alive with certain revenge, avoided the kick and swung his sword.
-It was a warrior’s sword; bronze, wickedly sharp, and weighted to cut through gristle and bone as if through butter.
+It was a warrior’s sword; bronze, wickedly sharp and weighted to cut though gristle and bone as if through butter.
 Parlan saw each nick on the edge, each mark on the blade, and as it flowed towards him like a chariot’s scythe, he fancied he saw Jinny’s face on the blade, laughing at his troubles as she used to:

-He jerked towards his tied hand, and the blade sliced through the rail, biting deeply into the boards a handsbreadth from his neck.
-It lodged there, and Bigpig rocked his hand to free it.
+He jerked towards his tied hand and the blade sliced through the rail, biting deeply into the boards a hand’s breadth from his neck.
+It lodged there and Bigpig rocked his hand to free it.
 Parlan grabbed the hand, wrenched it, broke the wrist.
 With a yowl, Bigpig staggered back, grabbing with his other hand for the wedged sword.
-Beyond the pain of his wrist, he knew that he needed the sword to live.
+Beyond the pain of his wrist, he must have known he needed the sword to live.

-Bigpig slumped; he kneeled at the broken rail, gripped it with his good hand, and bowed his head for the sword stroke.
+Bigpig slumped; he knelt at the broken rail, gripped it with his good hand, and bowed his head for the sword.
 “We brought a viper aboard.”